Entanglement & Topology

 Entanglement phase transitions

 My collaborators and I introduced a novel class of phase transitions that we dubbed “entanglement phase transitions” separating quantum states with different entanglement features.
 In the spirit of random matrix theory, we introduced a simple model for such transitions where a physical quantum many-body system lives at the “holographic” boundary of a bulk random tensor network.
 Using a replica trick approach, we map the calculation of the entanglement properties of the boundary system onto the free energy cost of fluctuating domain walls in a classical statistical mechanics model.
 This provides a natural interpretation of entanglement transitions as ordering transitions in this statistical mechanics model.
 Recently, we also applied a similar formalism to study the entanglement transition induced by projective measurements in (Haar) random unitary quantum circuits — modeling the generic chaotic dynamics of non-integrable quantum systems.
 Our approach allows us to derive the general scaling properties of the entanglement entropies and mutual information near the transition using conformal invariance, and provides an analytic handle on the field theory of these entanglement transitions.
+Recently, we extended that approach to uncover mean-field versions of such entanglement transitions in random tree tensor networks.

 - Entanglement transitions from holographic random tensor networks, R. Vasseur, A.C.
 Potter, Y-Z. You and A.W.W.
 Ludwig, Phys.
 Rev. B 100, 134203 (2019).